Paws behind bars logo of the Wisconsin Puppy Mill Project, Inc.

 It is because of Pea that the Wisconsin Puppy Mill Project exists.
 It is because of Pea and dogs like him that Wisconsin puppy mills will someday CEASE to exist.

 It's easy for people to shake their heads and murmur how terrible all this is, but it doesn't affect THEM.
-One of our goals is to show that the problems of pet profiteering affects EVERYBODY, one way or the other.
+One of our goals is to show that the problems of animal cruelty affects EVERYBODY, one way or the other.

 We also want to help people find healthy, loving, lifelong animal companions.
 We would prefer that everyone adopt from shelters and rescues, but also want to give you the information you need to choose a reputable breeder.

-And, of course, we hope to enlist your aid in putting an end to the form of institutionalized animal cruelty known as "puppy mills."
+And, of course, we hope to enlist your aid in putting an end to the institutionalized animal cruelty known as "puppy mills."

 "...if one person is unkind to an animal, it is considered to be cruelty, but where a lot of people are unkind to animals, especially in the name of commerce, the cruelty is condoned and, once sums of money are at stake, will be defended to the last by otherwise intelligent people." -- Ruth Harrison